What Is Dermal Piercing?

 The convenience of dermal piercing is its flexibility in placing it in different areas of the body with only one visible end for the microdermal jewelry.
 There are different types of dermal piercing and are all based on the location of the piercing.

-Ear piercings are among common piercing locations and types of dermal piercings.
+Ear piercings are among the most common piercing locations and types of dermal piercings.
 The trend now has multiple ear piercings located in different parts of the ears aside from the traditional piercing in the ears that are usually placed on the earlobes.

 Neck piercing is usually placed on the nape or on the sides of the neck.

 Chest piercing is usually placed under the collarbone.
-This type of microdermal piercing, on the other hand, has a disadvantage in the aftercare as it may pose injury when rubbing the chest with a towel.
+This type of microdermal piercing, on the other hand, has a disadvantage in aftercare as it may pose an injury when rubbing the chest with a towel.

 Wrist and Finger Piercing

 Wrist and finger piercing is a popular choice among teenagers.
 The finger piercing may involve one or more fingers or may also surround a finger giving it an appearance of a ring, also known as a dermal ring.
 Others opt for wrist piercing, although this type is less recommended due to numerous activities involved in using the wrist.